AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 |-------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|
 | | |

 Flag indicating if the column accepts infinity as a value.
-Also too big/far negative numbers are converted to become *infinity* or *-infinity* respectively, if the flag is set to true, instead of failing the *standardization*.
+When set to true, positive and negative numbers with values that are too large are converted to *infinity* and *-infinity*, respectively.
+Also the string for infinity _"∞"_ is recognized and accepted.

 The string representing infinity on input is *"∞"* and *"-∞"* respectively.